(Last Updated: July 2021)

 Much of the information we collect from and about our members is added to Golf Australia’s membership database or GOLF Link.
 When your information is entered into Golf Australia’s databases, the information may be combined or linked with other information held about you.

 Security of personal information is important to Golf Australia.
 Golf Australia has taken steps to protect the information we hold from misuse, loss, unauthorised access, modification or disclosure.
-Some of the security measures Golf Australia uses include strict confidentiality requirements of our employees, volunteers, Golf Australia Affiliates and service providers, security measures for system access and security measures for our website.
+Some of the security measures Golf Australia uses include strict confidentiality requirements for our employees, volunteers, Golf Australia Affiliates and service providers, security measures for system access and security measures for our website.

 We seek to protect your personal information from any unauthorised loss, disclosure or access.
 However, if a serious data breach occurs, we must notify you as required under the Privacy Act regarding the circumstances of the breach, and must also advise the Office of the Australian Information Commissioner.